Tax Advantage Accounts

 Once you are enrolled in Medicare, you are no longer eligible to contribute to your HSA.
 If you reach age 65 or become disabled, you may still contribute to your HSA if you have not enrolled in Medicare.

 No. You can only roll your HSA funds into another HSA.

 Both HSAs and FSAs allow you to pay for qualified medical expenses with pre-tax dollars.
 One key difference, however, is that HSA balances can roll over from year to year, while FSA money left unspent at the end of the year is forfeited.
 (Use it or Lose it)

 Health FSA contributions are limited to $2,650 annually.

 Under IRS regulations all claims being paid with Healthcare FSA funds have to be substantiated to prove that the services were actually for a qualified health related services.
 Learn more about what is

 required to substantiate your card transactions during the plan year.

-This pre-tax feature allows you to save up to the IRS limit in your Health Savings Account while contributing up to $2,600 (pre-tax) per calendar year for non-medical reimbursable expenses such as dental or vision charges not covered under a group plan.
-You must be enrolled in the Consumer Choice (HDHP) to be eligible to have a Limited Purpose FSA.
+This pre-tax feature allows you to save up to the IRS limit in your Health Savings Account while contributing up to $2,650 (pre-tax) per calendar year for non-medical reimbursable expenses such as dental or vision charges not covered under a group plan.
+You must be enrolled in one of the Consumer Choice plans to be eligible to have a Limited Purpose FSA.